uuilmer/Flixster-FBU/README.md

 ## Notes

-The Binding was a bit weird and I wasn't used to multiple-threads, but it all worked out.
+The Binding was a bit weird and I wasn't used to multiple-threads, but it all worked out after some reading.

 ## Open-source libraries used